macacajs/NoSmoke/README.zh.md

 ```
 crawlingConfig:
-  platform: 'ios'   // platforms to run: Android, iOS, pc-web
+    platform: 'ios'   // platforms to run: android, ios, pc-web
     testingPeriod:    // maximun testing period for a crawling task, after which the task will terminate
     testingDepth :    // maximum testing depth of the UI window tree, exeeding which 'Back' navigation will be triggered
     newCommandTimeout:// time interval takes to examine current window source after a crawling UI action has been performed
     launchTimeout:    // time interval to wait after app has been launched.
     maxActionPerPage: // max UI actions filtered and performed perpage, this will provide greate memory optimization and prevent an Page for staying too long
     targetElements:   // array of hight priority UI element to perform
     asserts:          // provide for regex assert test cases for windows
     exclusivePattern: // specify the pattern hence you can let those element which contain the regex pattern be excluded from exection
     clickTypes:       // specify the types of UI element which can handle click events
     editTypes:        // specify the types of UI element which can handle edit events
     horizontalScrollTypes: // specify the types of UI element which can handle horizontal scroll
     tabBarTypes:      // specify the types of UI element may act as a control widget in master-detail pattern
     exclusiveTypes:   // specify the types of UI element in which all the sub-views will be exclueded from scanning and crawl
 ```

 ### c. 扩展接口